 Hatching occurs in about ten days, after which they burrow and start eating in gardens.

-Getting rid of them and how quickly you act will determine your ability to stop infestations early.
+Getting rid of them and acting quickly will determine your ability to stop infestations early.

 Damage

-The signs of an infestation are easy to spot.
+The signs of an infestation are easily visible.
 There will be notches chewed into plants and white or light brown eggs in the dirt around the base of the plants.

-Additionally, signs of damage to roots may include wilting and dying plants.
+Additionally, signs of root damage may include wilting and dying plants.

 Identification

-These small insects are slate gray and measure less than an inch, averaging ¾ of an inch.
+These small insects are slate gray and measure less than an inch, averaging ¾ of an inch in length.
 They cannot fly and spend the night chewing on a large variety of plants.

 The small grubs of the black weevil are about ½ inch long.
 They are white and C-shaped.